lucarfacciolo/fastapi/README.md

 ## V2

 implemented a TFIDF to classify descriptions based on the importance of each word.
-Instead of defining a saas company by already defined words, Now companies will have a probability, and probability threshold to be a saas company. used a dummy LogisticRegression Model, but could be a set of models, and could be tuned as well.
+Instead of defining a saas company by already defined words, Now companies will have a probability, and probability threshold to be a saas company. used a dummy LogisticRegression Model, but could be a set of models, and could be tuned as well. please, read ml_dummy_models.py for a little deepdive

-implemented unit testing for basic cenarios and edge cases for each endpoint
+implemented unit testing for basic cenarios and edge cases for each endpoint. created mockdb to test some cases.

 with venv activated and dev-requirements.txt installed, run pytest tests/ for unity testing